 What Should I Tell My Insurance Company?

-You should tell your insurance company the basics:
+It would help if you told your insurance company the basics:

 - When and where the accident happened